 - a passenger in a trading vehicle and you’re investigating a fault

 - driving a goods vehicle on deliveries that are traveling no more than 50 meters between stops

 - a licensed taxi driver who is ‘plying for hire’ or carrying passengers

 You also may be exempt from wearing a seat belt on medical grounds.
 If this is the case, your doctor will issue you with a ‘Certificate of Exemption from Compulsory Seat Belt Wearing’, which you must:

 - keep in your vehicle

 - produce to the police if you’re stopped

 If you’re caught traveling in a vehicle without wearing a seat belt, and none of the exemptions above applies, you could face a fine of up to £500, as well as three penalty points.
 If you’re driving and carrying a child under the age of 14, without the proper restraint, you could be liable for a fine of up to £500 and three penalty points.

 However, for passengers age 14 and over, given that it is their own responsibility to ensure that they are wearing a seat belt, they themselves may face a fine of up to £500 and can be awarded two penalty points.

 Always remember to wear your seat belt.
-If the law is not a reason enough to wear your seat belt, remember that it’s an incredibly important safety feature that they can help to save lives.
+If the law is not a good enough reason to wear your seat belt, remember that it’s an incredibly important safety feature that can help to save lives.
 Designed to contact the strongest parts of the body, seat belts spread out the force of a collision and can help to avoid serious injury.
 If you don’t wear your seat belt, you put yourself at greater risk of severe injury or even death.